mmujtabah/ChessMastery/README.md

 ## Features

-- **Interactive Chess Board**: Provides an interactive chess board for users to play against each other or against AI.
+- **Interactive Chess Board**: Provides an interactive chess board for users to play against each other.
 - **Tutorials and Lessons**: Offers tutorials and lessons for players at different skill levels to improve their understanding of chess strategies and tactics.
 - **Puzzles and Challenges**: Includes puzzles and challenges to test and enhance users' problem-solving skills.
 - **Performance Analysis**: Analyzes users' game performances and provides insights and suggestions for improvement.